Most popular activites in Hatton for a group of friends

 An hour’s drive south of Hatton, you will find Adam’s Peak.
 Also known as Sri Pada, this is Sri Lanka’s most sacred mountain and is an important pilgrimage site for all four major religions in the country.

-Sri Pada is a reference to the impression of a footprint found at the top of the mountain; each religion has a different belief on who the footprint belongs to.
-Buddhists believe it is the Buddha’s; Hindus believe it is the print of Hanuman or Shiva; while Christians and Muslims believe that it belongs to Adam.
+Sri Pada is a reference to the impression of a footprint found at the top of the mountain; each religion has a different belief on whom the footprint belongs to.
+Buddhists believe it to be the Lord Buddha’s; Hindus believe it is the print of Hanuman or Shiva; while Christians and Muslims believe that it belongs to Adam.

 Shri Bhakta Hanuman Temple